rootsongjc/awesome-cloud-native/README.md

 - [minikube](https://github.com/kubernetes/minikube) - Run Kubernetes locally.
 - [monday](https://github.com/eko/monday) - ⚡️ A dev tool for microservice developers that run local applications and/or forward some others from Kubernetes or over SSH
 - [okteto](https://github.com/okteto/okteto) - Local development experience for Kubernetes apps
+- [podtnl](https://github.com/narendranathreddythota/podtnl) - A Powerful CLI that makes your pod available to online without exposing a k8 service
 - [portainer](https://github.com/portainer/portainer) - Simple management UI for Docker [http://portainer.io](http://portainer.io/)
 - [rback](https://github.com/team-soteria/rback) - RBAC in Kubernetes visualizer
 - [reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig – [✩Star] if you're using it! [https://www.stakater.com/projects-overview.html](https://www.stakater.com/projects-overview.html)